essb0t/essb0t/README.md

 ### Hi there, I'm Esslam 👋

-I'm a passionate self-taught, fullstack developer from the United Kingdom.

 I'm a JavaScript Engineer from the United Kingdom 🇬🇧I'm currently working with react at Arctic Shores.
 Before that I worked on the Cloud Platform at Music Tribe.

 If I'm not coding, I'm practising skateboarding 🛹, reading 📖 or playing games 🕹.